 Sixty cartoons because we need a good laugh.

-Joe Serrano, born in Columbia in 1912, emigrated to the United States at age 9.
-He quit school in the eight grade to go to work to help support his widowed mother and little sister.
-Even as as a very young school boy, he drew cartoons, letting his classmates see them for a penny a peak.
-He became a full time freelance cartoonist in 1945 and from then on produced at least 22 rough drafts per week for decades for popular magazines and trade journals of the era.
+My father, Joe Serrano, was born in Columbia in 1912 and emigrated to the United States at age 9.
+He quit school in the eighth grade to go to work to help support his widowed mother and little sister.
+Even as a very young school boy, he drew cartoons, letting his classmates see them for a penny a peak.
 Always thinking about metaphysics, the meaning of life, and the nature of God, he drew the humors of everyday living into cartoons.
 Now over a hundred years since his birth, his cartoons resonate with the new realities of the 21st Century as if they were created just yesterday.

 It was a long journey to the publication of World Out of Order.
 As a child, I was always aware of my father’s cartoons, even before I could read.
 He sat with pen and ink in hand drawing on a board.

 In 1945, when my brother, Philip Serrano, was born after WWII, my father left his wartime draftsman job and declared himself a full time free lance cartoonist.
 The drawing board became a drawing table in a dedicated corner of my parents’ bedroom.
 It was equipped with drawing pens, pencils, brushes, a big stack of white paper, India ink and a stash of erasers.
 A guillotine paper trimmer (still in use in my home today) and a large powerful magnifying glass completed his drawing studio space.